q2s2t/node-7z/README.md

 You should have the a 7-Zip executable (v16.02 or greater) available in your system.

-> - On Debian and Ubuntu install the p7zip-full package.
+> - On Debian and Ubuntu install the p7zip-full package or use 7-Zip 21.02 alpha or higher
 > - On Mac OSX use Homebrew `brew install p7zip`
 > - On Windows get 7-Zip from [7-Zip download page](https://www.7-zip.org/download.html).
 >